coralogix/terraform-provider-coralogix/docs/resources/rules_group.md

 ### Read-Only

 - `id` (String) The ID of this resource.
-- `order` (Number) Determines the index of the rule-group between the other rule-groups.
+- `order` (Number) Determines the index (1-based index) of the rule-group between the other rule-groups.
 By default will be added last.

 <a id="nestedblock--rule_subgroups"></a>